Michael Harris II Player Props: Braves vs. Brewers

 Brewers Pitching Rankings

-- The Brewers have the 10th-ranked team ERA across all MLB pitching staffs (3.95).
+- The Brewers' 3.89 team ERA ranks eighth across all league pitching staffs.

-- Brewers pitchers combine to rank 21st in baseball in home runs allowed (120 total, 1.2 per game).
+- Brewers pitchers combine to surrender 124 total home runs at a clip of 1.2 per game (to rank 19th in baseball).

-- The righty's most recent time out came on Tuesday against the Philadelphia Phillies, when he tossed 4 2/3 innings, surrendering four earned runs while giving up seven hits.
+- The right-hander's last appearance was on Saturday against the Atlanta Braves, when he tossed six innings, surrendering three earned runs while allowing six hits.

-- The 32-year-old has an ERA of 4.01, with 6.1 strikeouts per nine innings, in nine games this season.
-Opposing hitters have a .238 batting average against him.
+- In 13 games this season, the 30-year-old has amassed an ERA of 3.86, with 7 strikeouts per nine innings.
+Opponents are hitting .291 against him.

 © 2023 Data Skrive.
 All rights reserved.